Skindred: Big Tings (2017–2020)

-Smile (2021–present)
+Smile and You Got This (2021–present)

 In March 2021, it was announced that Skindred had signed a new global record deal with Earache Records.
 August 2023 saw the band fight a closely contested chart race for the UK Number 1 Album spot with their eighth album Smile.
 With the incredible support of the rock and metal community – including messages of support from Metallica, Rage Against The Machine and Disturbed as well as Kerrang!, NME and Louder publications – the band landed a career best of Number 2 in the UK Album chart, leading to a feature on BBC Breakfast.

-Other notable chart positions for Smile include: #1 UK Rock and Metal Album, #1 UK Independent Album, #1 UK Vinyl Album, #1 UK Album Downloads, #1 US Alternative New Artist Album, #2 US Current Reggae Album, #6 US Top New Artist Album, #9 US Current Hard Music Album and #19 US Independent Current Album.
+Smile also topped the UK Rock and Metal Albums, UK Independent Albums, UK Vinyl Albums, and UK Album Downloads charts.

 All of this followed announcing their biggest ever headline show at Wembley Arena for March 2024 and selling out multiple shows for their October 2023 Smile headline tour months in advance, to winning Best UK Live Act at the Heavy Music Awards 2023 and being the cover stars of Kerrang! magazine for the first time.
 The band's 00s hit “Nobody” also saw a resurgence following a viral TikTok dance trend in February 2023.

+At the end of 2025, long-time bassist Dan Pugsley left the band after 27 years.
+He was replaced by Tommy Gleeson, former touring guitarist with Feeder, as a touring member.

+In April 2026, the band released their ninth album You Got This, which became their first album to top the UK Albums Chart.